LavaMoat/LavaMoat/packages/node/README.md

 > **Warning**
 > experimental, has not been audited

 `lavamoat` is a NodeJS runtime where modules are defined in [SES][SesGithub] Compartments.
-It aims to reduce the risk of malicious code in the app dependency graph, known as "software supplychain attacks".
+It aims to reduce the risk of malicious code in the app dependency graph, known as "software supply chain attacks".

 ## LavaMoat Runtime